Grammar Explorer

-Grammar Explorer is a language learning resource that was co-founded by the European Commission as a part of its Lingua programme within the SOCRATES programme.
-The grammar is based on the requirements of The Common European Framework of Reference for Languages.
+Grammar Explorer is a language learning resource that was co-founded by the European Commission as part of its Lingua programme within the SOCRATES programme.
+The grammar is based on the requirements of the Common European Framework of Reference for Languages.

 Background

-The particular objective of the Lingua 2 programme is "to help raise the standards in language teaching and learning by ensuring the availability of sufficient high quality language learning instruments and tools for assessing linguistic skills acquired.
-Lingua 2 will encourage both the development of new tools and a wider dissemination of existing tools which represent best practice and provide European added value."
+The primary objective of the Lingua 2 programme is "to help raise the standards in language teaching and learning by ensuring the availability of sufficient high quality language learning instruments and tools for assessing linguistic skills acquired.
+Lingua 2 will encourage both the development of new tools and a wider dissemination of existing tools that represent best practice and provide European added value."

 The specific objectives of the Lingua 2 programme are: